Kazmirchuk/nats-tcl/README.md

 Look into the [examples](examples) folder.

 ## Missing features (in comparison to official NATS clients)
-- The new authentication mechanism using NKey & [JWT](https://docs.nats.io/developing-with-nats/security/creds).
-This one will be difficult to do, because it requires support for _ed25519_ cryptography that is missing in Tcl AFAIK.
-Please let me know if you need it.
+- The new authentication mechanism using NKey & JWT.
 - WebSocket is not supported.
 The only available transport is TCP.